 Morning: Ancient Alleys and Modern Ports

-Step Into the Porto Antico:
+Step Into the Porto Antico

 To begin with, walk off the ship and head straight into the Porto Antico area.
-Here, you can take a few minutes to admire the massive Bigo lift before visiting the Genoa Aquarium, which is one of the largest in Europe.
+Here, you can take a few minutes to admire the massive Bigo lift before visiting the Aquarium, which is one of the largest in Europe.

-Wander the Caruggi:
+Wander the Caruggi

 Next, stroll across the street into the medieval old town.
 Afterward, walk through the narrow caruggi alleys.
 In addition to spotting hidden churches, be sure to find a local bakery to try fresh Genoese Focaccia, so you can eat like a local.

-Historic Palaces:
+Historic Palaces

 As you continue, walk toward Via Garibaldi to see the grand Palazzi dei Rolli.
 Since these palaces are UNESCO sites, it makes for a quick and easy historic stop that showcases the city’s golden age.